coproductions/fastenate/README.md

 Do commit often!

 ##### **Stack**
 - Use Sass for styling.
 - Use any frontend framework(s) that may make styling faster for the project (Bourbon, Foundation, Bootstrap, etc)

 ##### **Fonts**
 Google fonts used in the layout:

-- Oswald Regular
+- Oswald Regular  Oswald Regular
 - Lato Regular

 ##### **Media Queries**
 Be sure you are viewing the layouts at Actual Size.
 Use media query ranges as they make sense for the layout.
 The only 'media query' requirement is that the final webapp matches the mockups at the sizes specified, and that they gracefully transition at each range.